cow-co/cow-co.github.io/security/_posts/2021-02-06-HTB-Jerry-Walkthrough.md

 ## Summary

-Beep is another easy box, focusing again on simple searching for published exploits.
-However, unlike [Legacy]({% post_url 2020-07-30-HTB-Legacy-Walkthrough %}), there is more junk to sift through during the reconnaisance phase.
+Jerry is another easy box, with a focus this time on brute-forcing credentials.
+Not much more to say, really, so without further ado, let's hop to it!

 ## External Reconnaisance